Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: Optimality of the URE estimators

-The independence assumption between the true fixed effect and the variance of the least squares estimator can be easily violated in empirical settings as well.
-Since the variance of the least squares estimator is inversely proportional to the cell size $n_{jt}$, the assumption is violated if the fixed effect is related with the cell size in some manner.
-For example, if teachers with higher value-added teach more students, or if the size of the class is related to teaching effectiveness, then such independence is unlikely to hold.
-Also, if the idiosyncratic error terms are conditionally heteroskedastic with respect to some observed covariates that are correlated with the fixed effects, such independence assumption is again violated.
-No assumption on the relationship between the mean $\theta_{j}$ and variance $\Sigma_{j}$ is imposed in establishing the optimality of the URE estimators, and thus optimality is guaranteed whether or not the true fixed effect and the variance of the least squares estimators are independent.
+The normality assumption on the true fixed effect is typically difficult to justify.\footnote{Some evidence on the violation of such assumption in the context of teacher value-added is provided in \cite{gilraine2020NewMethodEstimatinga}.} The optimality results here are conditional on a sequence of true mean vectors that satisfy a mild boundedness condition.
+The independence between the true fixed effect and the variance of the least squares estimator can be easily violated in empirical settings as well.
+Since the variance of the least squares estimator is inversely proportional to $n_{jt}$, the assumption is violated if the fixed effect depends on $n_{jt}$.
+If teachers with higher value-added teach more students, or if the size of the class is related to teaching effectiveness, then such independence is unlikely to hold.

-It is worth mentioning that the nonparametric EB literature (\citealp{jiang2009GeneralMaximumLikelihood}; \citealp{brown2009NonparametricEmpiricalBayes}; \citealp{koenker2014ConvexOptimizationShapea}) provides an alternative method to relax the normality assumption of the true mean, which has been adopted by \cite{gilraine2020NewMethodEstimatinga} to the teacher value-added setting.
-In the nonparametric EB setting, the distribution of the true fixed effect is remained unspecified except for certain regularity conditions.
-This allows for a significantly wider class of estimators than the class I consider.
-I view this approach as complementary to the URE approach for two main reasons.
-First, with time-varying fixed effects the nonparametric EB approach involves solving an optimization problem where the argument is a function of $T$ variables, which makes computation very difficult for even moderate values of $T$, and current algorithms are introduced under a univariate (i.e., $T = 1$) setting.
-Moreover, the risk properties of the currently available nonparametric EB methods still rely on an independence assumption between the true fixed effect and the variance of the least square estimator and a normality assumption on the least squares estimators.
-In unreported simulation results, the nonparametric EB shows 30\%-170\% higher MSE than the proposed estimator under the data generating processes I consider in Section \ref{sec:simulation-results}.
+The nonparametric EB literature (e.g., \citealp{jiang2009GeneralMaximumLikelihood}, \citealp{brown2009NonparametricEmpiricalBayes}) provides an alternative method to relax the normality assumption on the true effects.
+In this setting, the distribution of the true fixed effect is left unspecified, thereby broadening the class of estimators.
+This approach, however, is complementary to—but does not dominate—the URE approach, for two main reasons.
+First, the risk properties of currently available nonparametric EB methods still rely on the independence of the true fixed effect and the variance of the least squares estimator (or at least a structured relationship between the two, as in \citealp{chen2022gaussian}), as well as on a normality assumption for the least squares estimators.
+Second, existing approaches address only the case $T=1$.
+Even when extended to $T>1$, the associated computation is likely to be infeasible for even moderate values of $T$.